VitaliiKalinbet/sculptor-frontend/README.md

 ## Information

-The maiden branch is the main and most relevant in the project, the deployment was made from it to gh-page and then added to the server (project working link above).
+The "dev" branch is the main and most relevant in the project, the deployment was made from it to gh-page and then added to the server (project working link above).